 According to our survey of 23,310 job seekers between April and June of 2020, 51% reported their job status had changed as a result of the pandemic.
 The top three reasons that caused a job status change were involuntary, including being laid off (32%), reduced working hours (25%), and being furloughed (18%).

-Job seekers are also submitting fewer applications, which is surprising given the number of people who have recently lost their jobs.
-By the end of March, job applications had dropped by more than 2,000 per week.
+Job seekers are submitting fewer applications, which is surprising given the number of people who have recently lost their jobs.
+At the beginning of the pandemic, the number of job applications submitted per week on GovernmentJobs.com dropped by more than 2,000.
+Although there was some growth in applications in September, the first week of October 2020 still saw 1,400 fewer job applications compared to the same week in 2019.

 Certain categories saw significant reductions in applications per job.
 Transportation and Visitor and Convention Bureaus experienced more than 70% fewer applicants to job openings.